Cholesterol Home Testing

 High cholesterol is one of the risk factors for cardiovascular disease.
-Usually, your doctor takes into account any other risk factors you may have and will determine whether you have an increased risk of cardiovascular disease and if treatment is adviseable.
+Usually, your doctor takes into account any other risk factors you may have and will determine whether you have an increased risk of cardiovascular disease and if treatment is advisable.
 To establish determine your risk for heart disease, your doctor will use the cholesterol ratio.
 The lower the cholesterol ratio, the healthier.
 The cholesterol ratio can easily be calculated by dividing total cholesterol by your HDL level.
-A high HDL levels thus gives a low-cholesterol ratio and that is good news.
+A high HDL levels thus gives a low-cholesterol ratio, and that is good news.
 Your cholesterol ratio is considered a better predictor of cardiovascular disease than your total cholesterol1.

 Testing with the Mission 3-in-1 Cholesterol Meter

 If you do not have the opportunity to visit your doctor for a cholesterol test, or if you prefer testing at home, you can easily do it yourself with the Mission 3-in-1 cholesterol meter.
 With this testing device you can measure your HDL, LDL, cholesterol ratio and total cholesterol.
 To find out what values are considered “normal”, visit our cholesterol target values page.
 The Mission 3-in-1 cholesterol meter comes with a carrying case, batteries, software and 5 lancets, test strips and capillaries.
 More information can be found below and in this short video.
 If after reading /seeing this information, you still have questions, you can always reach us by email.
 We are here to help.